kingborehaha/DS-Gadget/README.md

 Last Warp Bonfire feature puts the last bonfire you warped to at the bottom of the list of bonfires.

+Fixed an issue where DS Gadget couldn't find the Resource files when launching from Windows Search results

 ### 3.0.0.71
 Added saving stored positions to XML file which are loaded on DS Gadget Startup
 * Press the store position key or enter after typing a location name in the combo box for the stored position to save or update that positon.